StarbaseAlpha/Starbase/README.md

 # Starbase
 All Starbase Libraries

 This project provides all Starbase Libaries for Node.js and the Web in a single package.
-Please refer to the [Starbase Alpha Manual](https://github.com/StarbaseAlpha/Starbase-Manual) for links to documentation for using each of the Starbase Libraries.
+Please refer to the [Starbase Manual](https://github.com/StarbaseAlpha/Manual) for links to documentation for using each of the Starbase Libraries.

 ## Adding Starbase to your Project